 - No egg rolls, but spring rolls (the nonfried version) are a good alternative

 - Stay away from white rice

-- Vegetable stir fry’s with less soy sauce are an option
+- Vegetable stir fries with less soy sauce is an option

 - Every steakhouse has both chicken and fish alternatives.

 - When ordering steak, choose the smaller cuts.
 22 ounces of steak is never a healthy option.